Meson properties and symmetry emergence based on the deep neural network: Introduction

 There exist two main goals in hadron physics.
 One is to obtain the hadron mass and decay behaviors based on the quantum numbers, while the other is to obtain the quantum numbers from the observed mass and lifetime\,(or total width equivalently).
 With the QCD-inspired potentials and quark model, by solving the corresponding bound states equation, mass spectra for traditional hadrons can be well established in theory\,\cite{GI1985,Capstick1986,Eichten1994} though some exotic hadrons discovered in recent years are not included\,\cite{Klempt2007,ChenHX2016,Olsen2017,GuoFK2018,Karliner2018}.
 However, it is quite difficult to obtain the total widths based on the traditional calculations of Standard Model dynamics for the extreme theoretical complications.
 Hence it is quite necessary and helpful to predict lifetime spectra from a new reliable method.

-In recent years, with the continuous operation of high-precision experiments such as LHCb, CMS, ATLAS, Belle II, and BESIII, significant progress has been achieved in hadron spectroscopy researches, and large number of new hadron states have been discovered including quite a lot of exotic state candidates\,\cite{PDG2024}.
+In recent years, with the continuous operation of high-precision experiments such as LHCb, CMS, ATLAS, Belle II, and BESIII, significant progress has been achieved in hadron spectroscopy research, and a large number of new hadron states have been discovered including quite a lot of exotic state candidates\,\cite{PDG2024}.
 These new discoveries greatly enrich our understanding of the hadron family, but at the same time pose a serious challenge to the current theoretical framework.
-The internal structure, quantum number, mass, and decay width of many particles have not yet been fully determined\,\cite{Klempt2007,ChenHX2016,Olsen2017,GuoFK2018,Karliner2018,ChenHX2023,PDG2024}.
+The internal structures, quantum numbers, masses, and decay widths of many particles have not yet been fully determined\,\cite{Klempt2007,ChenHX2016,Olsen2017,GuoFK2018,Karliner2018,ChenHX2023,PDG2024}.
 Therefore, systematic research on the meson spectra, especially reliable predictions for the total widths has become quite an important problem in hadron physics.
 All these challenges mentioned above highlight the necessity of exploring alternative data-driven methods.

 On the other hand, deep learning allows computational models that are composed of multiple processing layers to learn representations of data with multiple levels of abstraction\,\cite{LeCun2015}.
 In the last ten years the deep neural networks have become a powerful paradigm for many complex problems since several key breakthroughs happened in this field.
 The application of back-propagation algorithm laid the theoretical foundation for effectively training neural networks\,\cite{Rumelhart1986}.
-Then a series of powerful architectures then have made great achievements in computer science areas, such as the recurrent neural network\,(RNN)\,\cite{Hopfield1982,Elman1990}, the long short-term memory network\,(LSTM)\,\cite{Hochreiter1997} and neural probabilistic representation\,\cite{Bengio2003} for natural language and other sequential data processing, and the convolutional neural network\,(CNN)\,\cite{LeCun2002} for image recognition.
+Then a series of powerful architectures have made great achievements in computer science areas, such as the recurrent neural network\,(RNN)\,\cite{Hopfield1982,Elman1990}, the long short-term memory network\,(LSTM)\,\cite{Hochreiter1997} and neural probabilistic representation\,\cite{Bengio2003} for natural language and other sequential data processing, and the convolutional neural network\,(CNN)\,\cite{LeCun2002} for image recognition.
 The residual networks\,(ResNet) overcame the bottleneck of gradient vanishing in deep networks, making it more effective to construct and train extremely deep networks\,\cite{HeKM2016}.
 This series of advancements ultimately gave birth to the Transformer architecture, which is considered as the most advanced and powerful architecture characterized by its self-attention mechanism\,\cite{Vaswani2017}.